ffund/tcp-ip-essentials/lab3/3-routing-between.md

-## Routing between networks
+## Exercises with static routing between networks

 In these exercises, we will observe how routing principles apply when packets are forwarded by a router from one network segment to the next.

 ### Remove the default route

-In a previous exercise, you removed the default route on the romeo, juliet, hamlet, and ophelia hosts.
-Now, you will repeat this procedure for router-1, router-2, router-3, and othello.
+You have previously removed the default route on the romeo, juliet, hamlet, and ophelia hosts.
+Now, you will repeat this procedure on router-1, router-2, router-3, and othello.

 First, use